 Receiver Area Predicted Construction Noise (dBA) Construction Noise Objective (dBA) Compliance

 A - Erskine Park Residences 30 44 / 41 Yes

 B - Retirement Village 23 43 / 41 Yes

 C - Aldington Road 30 43 / 41 Yes

-D - Greenway Place 50 42 / 41 Yes
+D - Greenway Place 50 42 / 41 No

 E - Burley Road Residences 34 42 / 41 Yes

 F - Capitol Hill Drive 55 43 / 42 No

-Table 6-1 Predicted LAeq Construction Noise Levels at Residential Receivers - dBA
+Table 6-1 Predicted L{Aeq} Construction Noise Levels at Residential Receivers - dBA

-\Normal construction hours and Saturday criteria are shown.
+Normal construction hours and Saturday criteria are shown.

-These initial noise predictions indicate that the construction noise criterion is likely to be exceeded during the earthmoving phase at rural residence immediately to the south of the site when the southeast corner of the site is developed.
+These initial noise predictions indicate that the construction noise criterion is likely to be exceeded during the earthmoving phase at rural residences immediately to the south of the site when the southeast corner of the site is developed and to a lesser degree at residences to the East when development occurs on the Eastern side of the site.